With tax refund delays, a Refund Advance could help

 The bad news?
-Due to these changes, the IRS must hold the entire refund of early tax filers with certain refundable credits, like the EITC and ACTC mentioned above, until at least February 15th of each filing year.
-Refund Advance offers potential relief from this delay.
+Due to these changes, the IRS must hold the entire refund of early tax filers with certain refundable credits, such as the EITC mentioned above, until at least February 15 of each filing year.
+Refund Advance offers potential relief from this delay to your tax refund.

-For more information about Refund Advance or to schedule an appointment with an H&R Block tax professional in a participating office, click here.
+Find more information about Refund Advance and how to schedule an appointment in a participating office with help from H&R Block.